-A - (a) If all of the zones are grey on the Main Zone summary screen, and the Bus Summary screen is empty, or if you cannot find your devices on either of these screens, then you should (b) Follow the setup instructions in section 3.0.
-If after following the instructions in manually discovering devices in section 3.0 and it does not discover any devices before you leave manual Discovery, then the problem most likely is that the devices are not properly configured, or there is a wiring problem- Review your wiring, configuration settings, etc. (c) Otherwise, if Manual Discovery finds your devices then this is normal operation if (i) you do not have Automatic Discovery enabled (default) or (ii) you did not wait long enough for Automatic Discovery to find them (which could take tens of minutes, depending on bus-load.

-2) Q - Every time I power-cycle my SEC 3500, it displays an "OK to shutdown the panel" screen, and I cannot see the Main screens.

-A - It is necessary to press the "Restart" button at the center of the screen, to return it to normal operation after a safe power shutdown.
+- A (a) If all of the zones are grey on the Main Zone summary screen, and the Bus Summary screen is empty, or if you cannot find your devices on either of these screens, then you should (b) Follow the setup instructions in section 3.0.
+If after following the instructions in manually discovering devices in section 3.0 and it does not discover any devices before you leave manual Discovery, then the problem most likely is that the devices are not properly configured, or there is a wiring problem- Review your wiring, configuration settings, etc. (c) Otherwise, if Manual Discovery finds your devices then this is normal operation if (i) you do not have Automatic Discovery to find them (which could take tens of minutes, depending on bus-load. - 2) Q Every time I power-cycle my SEC 3500, it displays an "OK to shutdown the panel" screen, and I cannot see the Main screens. - A It is necessary to press the "Restart" button at the center of the screen, to return it to normal operation after a safe power shutdown.
 Once it is pressed, the screen should indicate that it is rebooting the HMI.
 The SEC 3500 should reboot, flash the splash screen and eventually show the Main Zone Summary screen.
-If this does not work, call SEC Customer Service.

-3) Q - When I upgrade the SEC 3500 firmware via Compact Flash card and cycle the power, it stops with a black screen on power up with a GMC code and an error message.
-What should I do?

-A - Contact SEC Customer Service- it may be an acceptable code for a panel repair currently under repair but not yet released.
-Customer Service will guide you through the next steps.

-4) Q - When I need to power down the SEC 3500 Panel, do I always have to use the "Power Down Safely" menu option?

-A - Generally speaking- yes.
+If this does not work, call SEC Customer Service. - 3) Q When I upgrade the SEC 3500 firmware via Compact Flash card and cycle the power, it stops with a black screen on power up with a GMC code and an error message.
+What should I do? - A Contact SEC Customer Service- it may be an acceptable code for a panel repair currently under repair but not yet released.
+Customer Service will guide you through the next steps. - 4) Q When I need to power down the SEC 3500 Panel, do I always have to use the "Power Down Safely" menu option? - A Generally speaking- yes.
 Data is accumulated by the SEC 3500 when there are devices attached to its Modbus and configured to consider them online.
 Also, any configuration settings made, devices added, devices deleted, modified, etc. are saved in temporary RAM, and are saved to permanent NVRAM based on a roughly six minute last-updated-rule to extend the life of the internal flash memory storage.
 This does not mean that the SEC 3500 could become corrupt and non-functional like a personal computer, just that some data might not be saved if powering down safely is not performed before a power cycle.

-Sensor Electronics Corporation Page 46 of 48 SEC 3500 OI 5500 Lincoln Drive Basic Operator's Minneapolis, Minnesota 55436 Manual August 4 th , 2006 952-938-9486 Proof Version 1
+Sensor Electronics Corporation Page 47 of 49 SEC 3500 OI 12730 Creek View Avenue Basic Operator's Savage, Minnesota 55378 Manual July 28 th , 2007 952-938-9486 Version 2.1.0095